civicteam/on-chain-identity-gateway/ethereum/README.md

 ## Summary

-This document describes the Ethereum Virtual Machine (EVM) implementation of the Identity.com Gateway Protocol.
+This document describes the Ethereum Virtual Machine (EVM) implementation of the Civic Gateway Protocol.

 The Gateway Protocol is a standard that allows smart contracts to add access control constraints, requiring that a user has a valid Gateway Token (GT) in order to interact with the smart contract.